The Story of Student Loan Debt

-Even though I’m a big proponent of investing in ETFs (for common investors), I like to apply algorithm to screen and stock pick when I can.
+Even though I’m a big proponent of investing in ETFs (for common investors), I like to apply algorithms to screen and stock pick when I can.
 Finance and Investing courses taken during my MBA have given me the confidence to do that.
 Screening and stock picking can be very rewarding if done smartly.

-Seriously, write it down on a white board.
-I wrote the monthly math and my balance sheet on a white board.
+Seriously, write it down on a whiteboard.
+I wrote the monthly math and my balance sheet on a whiteboard.
 This is a psychological trick that triggers the thought process and urges you to take action.

-Understand Opportunity Cost of Impulse Purchases
+4. I Understood the Opportunity Cost of Impulse Purchases

 Thinking of purchasing a $1,000 phone?
-That would take away $1,000 that could be used to pay off $1,000 principal, and avoid $82.5 annual interest.
+That would take away $1,000 that could be used to pay off $1,000 principal and avoid $82.5 annual interest.
 This thought process enabled me to think twice before making an impulse purchase.

 Everyone loves fancy dinners.
 I limited my restaurant dinners to once or twice a week, which meant I had to cook more at home.
 I realized that cooking is an art in itself, and I got better at it with time and practice.

 Now I feel more accomplished when I cook a good meal all by myself.
-For lunches, I targeted to bring food from home on 3 – 4 days a week.
+For lunches, I targeted to bring food from home 3 – 4 days a week.
 This decision alone saved me about $35 a week, i.e. about $1800 per year.

 I put all predictable expenses on auto-pilot.
-Being aware of my monthly expenses, such as rent, car payments, insurance payments etc., I could automate them all.
+Being aware of my monthly expenses, such as rent, car payments, insurance payments, etc., I could automate them all.
 I created multiple bank accounts- through one account I’d pay out the rent and electricity bills, through another I’d pay out the car payments, car insurance, and student loan payments.
 If I cannot control those expenses, I don’t even want to see that money in my main checking account.
 For achieving that, I configured the direct deposit accounts on my payroll portal with instructions to send exact dollar amounts, as I had calculated, to my different bank accounts.

 See how much you can save by making extra payments: Student Loan Debt Payoff Calculator

-Liquidate Underperforming Investments
+7. I Liquidated Underperforming Investments

 Check how much you can save by refinancing: Student Loan Debt Refinance Calculator

 I realized that health insurance premium is another major monthly cost.
 To keep costs low, I enrolled in a high deductible plan with an HSA account.
-I was able to keep my premium payments under $50 per paycheck and put away some money in HSA account.
+I was able to keep my premium payments under $50 per paycheck and put away some money in the HSA account.
 My employer also made contributions to my HSA account.
 The HSA balance in excess of $1000 is available for investing and growing.

 Life is too short to not have fun.